-ME Dubai is the only hotel in the world that can claim to have had both its exterior and interiors designed by the late Zaha Hadid architect.
+ME Dubai is the only hotel in the world that can claim to have had both its exterior and interiors designed by the late architect Zaha Hadid.
 The 93 room boutique hotel is a rare gem inside the H-shaped Opus by Omniyat building centrally located in Dubai’s bustling business district.
 The first ME property by Melia Hotel in the Middle East, ME Dubai is the combination of beautiful futuristic architecture with a touch of Dubai’s modern and glitzy lifestyle.

 Ideally located for both business and leisure travellers in the heart of the Burj Khalifa District, seconds away from Dubai Creek and Dubai Water Canal extension, the hotel is a 5-minute ride away from the shopping mecca The Dubai mall, and 15-minutes from Dubai’s airport.
 Dubai’s greatest icons such as the Burj Khalifa, the world’s tallest building, can also be seen from the hotel.